AndyShyklo/Poeas__andys103_jadyl3/README.md

 ```
 These files should be csvs and placed into the data/ folder.

 4. Allow program to run until "Program Complete." displays and the completed rosters and schedules will be written into the final.
+No other methods should show up in the terminal.

 5. Check and query rosters.csv and schedules.csv